SONAL-THAKUR163/CURRICULUM-VITAE/README.md

-# 💼 MyCV.netlify.app – Interactive Online Resume
+# 💼 sonal-cv.netlify.app – Interactive Online Resume
 A sleek online CV showcasing my **skills, projects, education, and professional experience** in a clean and easy-to-navigate format.

 ## Built With